mlpack/mlpack4_joss/paper.md

 # Acknowledgements

-Development of mlpack is a community effort.
+Development of mlpack is community-led.
 It is the product of hard work by over 220 individuals (at the time of writing).
 We are also indebted to people that have provided bug reports over the years.
 The development has been supported by Google, via a decade-long participation the Google Summer of Code program,